 - Improved definition of regional lymph node metastases via better discrimination of healthy and metastatic lymph nodes using radiomic analysis of suspicious lymph nodes (yellow or green).

-- Development of a personalized model for estimation of the microscopic cancer spread using the methodology of Bayesian network.
+- Development of a personalized model for estimation of the microscopic cancer spread using the methodology of Bayesian network and Hidden markov models.
 This will improve the decision which lymph node levels should be included in the target volume treated with radiation.